Code of conduct

-This year, in line with good governance arrangements, all attendees, speakers, sponsors and volunteers at the 2nd biennial EPATH conference are required to agree with the following code of conduct.
+In line with good governance arrangements, all attendees, speakers, sponsors and volunteers at the 3rd biennial EPATH conference are required to agree with the following code of conduct.
 We expect cooperation from all participants to help ensure a safe environment for everybody.

 We expect all conference participants to be respectful in person and online towards other delegates, speakers, organisers, staff and volunteers.